nikitabaldan/HCI/Smartphone app material/Smartphoneappdocument.md

 This is the main interface of AirVisual, as we can see the first thing that we notice is the summary of the air quality in a specific city.
 The specific parameters are hidden for now to give allow the user to "zoom out" on the air quality in a city.

-in our application we thought about implementig an istogram to visualize the data within a 15 window and the max value registered in those 15 days.
+in our application we thought about implementig an histogram to visualize the data within a time window and the max value registered in a year.

 ![](./Screenshots/AirVisual2.jpeg "main")